Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-a/technical-specs.md

 Connectivity and interfaces (D‑WIS + OpenLab):

-- Use the D‑WIS semantics standard vocabulary for signal names and metadata: https://d-wis.org/vocabulary-index/
+- Use the D‑WIS semantics standard vocabulary for signal names and metadata: [D‑WIS Vocabulary Index](https://d-wis.org/vocabulary-index/)
-- Drillbotics provides a Dockerized OPC UA server with D‑WIS connectivity from which teams connect to the OpenLab Drilling Simulator.
+- Drillbotics provides a Dockerized OPC‑UA server with D‑WIS connectivity from which teams connect to the OpenLab Drilling Simulator.
-- Teams connect to the local OPC UA endpoint, send setpoints, and receive surface and downhole measurements via the D‑WIS interface (per 2024 guidelines).
+- Teams connect to the local OPC‑UA endpoint, send setpoints, and receive surface and downhole measurements via the D‑WIS interface (per 2024 guidelines).
 - On competition day, simulator access parameters may change; control software must rely on D‑WIS discovery to enumerate available signals and adapt accordingly.

-## Data outputs (2025.1)
+## Data Outputs (2025.1)

 - Time‑series: fixed‑schema `drilling_timeseries.csv` (≥1 Hz; D‑WIS names).
 Include semantic headers and units.
 - Static logs: a LAS 2.0 `wellname_logs.las` is suggested for key curves and metadata.